bahbbc/graph_problem/README.md

 ## To run the code

- - Open an R console in the same path the files are.
+ - Open an R console in the same path where the files are.

  - The examples are in the `graph.R` file.
 To run the distance function from the file in the given graph just type:
  `graph <- read.csv('edges.dat', header = TRUE, sep = ' ')`